textpattern/textpattern.github.io/administration/troubleshooting.md

 Restart your web server and, if that doesn't help or causes a 500 Internal Server error, contact your web host tech support and ask them about enabling `DirectoryIndex` for PHP files.

+### Database unavailable

+This means Textpattern is unable to connect to the MySQL database.
+This can happen occasionally on some shared/virtual hosting servers when another user hogs all the available database resources.
+If it happens regularly, ask your hosting company whether there's something they can do to fix the problem.

+If you're seeing Database Unavailable on every page view, without exception, then the problem is most likely a database server crash, or a misconfiguration.
+Check the settings in your textpattern `config.php` file and make sure you can connect to the database using those settings in phpMyAdmin or similar SQL client.
+If the database server is working, check your `.htaccess` file and consider temporarily disabling it.
+If problems persist, talk to your hosting company.